cypherpunk-academy/2064/en/058_2064_Bomb threat.md

 First man: "It's not working."

-Second man with a red head to the first: "We can also take him with us.
+The second man with a red head to the first: "We can also take him with us.
 The night is long until 8:31 tomorrow morning.
 If I may, he'll tell us before midnight how to get to the Bitcoins.
-And I don't make pill pill pillboards like waterboarding or leave them naked in a cold, dirty corner.
+And I don't make cute things like waterboarding or leave them naked in a cold, dirty corner.
 It's faster with me.
-You'll see some of it afterwards."
+But you'll see some of it afterward."

 He kicked Lasse under the table firmly with his boot.